website-scraper/node-website-scraper/README.md

 #### plugins
-Object with `.apply` method.
+Plugin is object with `.apply` method, can be used to change scraper behavior.

-Can be used to configure or change scraper behavior. `.apply` method takes one argument - `registerAction` function which allows to customize saving resource or generating filename or handling http response etc.
+`.apply` method takes one argument - `registerAction` function which allows to add handlers for different actions.
+Action handlers are functions that are called by scraper on different stages of downloading website.
+For example `generateFilename` is called to generate filename for resource based on its url, `onResourceError` is called when error occured during requesting/handling/saving resource.

 You can add multiple plugins which register multiple actions.
 Plugins will be applied in order they were added to options.
 All actions should be regular or async functions.
 Scraper will call actions of specific type in order they were added and use result (if supported by action type) from last action call.